Building Capacity to Support Diverse and New Farming Audiences in Vermont

 Project Information

-Solution and Approach: This project will update and revise outdated beginning farmer resources, create new information products and tools, and engage 24 Vermont agricultural service providers in learning opportunities that build their capacity to deliver effective beginning farmer and farm transfer programming for more diverse farmer audiences.
-UVM Extension has a large collection of beginning farmer resources.
-However, many of these materials are now 10+ years old.
-We will update and revise them to reflect current conditions and laws and regulations.
-We will also create new tools and resources and offer professional development opportunities to help ASPs who specialize in production, marketing and food safety topics provide basic farm transfer information and appropriate referrals to more specialized service providers and consultants.
-Finally, the project will deliver a variety of diversity, equity and inclusion learning opportunities for agricultural educators and service providers from Extension, NGOs and government agencies to help them provide more inclusive, accessible and effective services to more diverse farmer audiences.
+Solution and Approach: This project revised outdated beginning farmer resources, created new information products and tools, and engaged 81 Vermont agricultural service providers in learning opportunities that expanded their capacity to deliver effective programs and services to established, new and diverse farmers.
+The project offered professional development opportunities to ASPs who specialize in many different production, marketing, food safety and topics provide basic farm development and viability information and appropriate referrals.
+Finally, the project delivered learning opportunities for agricultural educators and service providers from Extension and nonprofit organizations to help them provide more accessible and effective services to multiple and varied farmer and farm worker audiences.

 24 agricultural service providers (ASPs) participate in facilitated on-line and in-person education that builds confidence and capacity to deliver effective beginning farmer and farm transfer programming for both their current and historically under-served and marginalized farmer audiences.
 Small-group engagement with consulting topic experts, peer group discussions, and interactions with farmer-educators will support ASPs as they integrate new understanding and skills into their programming.
 By the project’s conclusion, 20 ASPs incorporate new information and approaches into group education and individual coaching and technical assistance with work with 300 aspiring and beginning farmers, farm employees and established farm operators.